golemfactory/golem-docs/docs/Ncreators/javascript/examples/tools/install_yagna.md

-Copy yagna install procedure from quickstart.
+Copy yagna install procedure from QuickStart.

 Next steps:
     guide about how yagna works
     yagna config (for provider)
-    tutorial or quickstart
+    tutorial or QuickStart